MichaelFernandoKingLuise/Web-Based-Photography-Services/README.md

 A web-based platform for photography services, developed using HTML, CSS, and Bootstrap.
-It includes multiple pages showcasing services, pricing, and contact information, all presented in a fully responsive design
+It includes multiple pages showcasing services, pricing, and contact information, all presented in a fully responsive design.